Jayantadatta/roadvision_object_detection/README.md

 * Transforming unstructured spatial `.csv` data into normalized YOLO bounding box formats.
 * Applying computational optimization via gradient descent to tune neural network weights.
 * Utilizing Non-Maximum Suppression (NMS) and Intersection over Union (IoU) metrics to balance precision and recall.

+## 📖 Behind the Build: Training My First Model

+As this was my 1st hackathon or Datathon I wasn't prepared for these things, at first I learned a few things.
+Then the Competition started and the Problem statement was given.
+I trained my Low-accurate model with the data and after testing it gave 0.42 score.
+Then I changed my model to medium and 95 epoch trained that made the score 0.44.
+At the end when just 11 hours was left then I took a bold decision to train a High resolution model and 200 epoch.
+But the reality was it needed more time but I could manage only 131 epoch and the score was 0.54 with securing a 87th position.
+Which was a great happiness for me as it was my first hackathon/Datathon.
+Maybe if I was experienced I would knew about the epoch completing time constraint.